-The school possesses a range of materials for identification, assessment and teaching in the area of SEN. Resources are labelled and kept in the Science resources room.
+The school possesses a range of materials for identification, assessment and teaching in the area of SEN. Resources are labelled and kept in the SENDco's office.

 Record Keeping

 An 'Inclusion List' is kept, and updated on a termly basis by the SENDCo.
 This is a confidential document.
 It constitutes a working document and contains the following information;